Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:36:55 - Igor Minar

-with you have two options.
-Basically.
+So you have two options, basically.
 Either bring data to the edge, which is what Turso's doing.
 Turso is a way to bring data to the edge.
-Um, it's great for some use cases, it's great for greenfield project.
-It's great for if you can quickly migrate to this kind of different, slightly different data model.
+It's great for some use cases, it's great for greenfield projects, it's great if you can quickly migrate to this kind of different, slightly different data model.
 But some companies just have ginormous databases

 00:37:21 - Glauber Costa